quanterall/HaskellMaterials/basics/06-mutable-variables.md

 ### TBMQueue example

-What follows is an example of a workerpool handling a queue with several interesting attributes under the hood, all from the Haskell runtime and `STM`:
+What follows is an example of a worker pool handling a queue with several interesting attributes under the hood, all from the Haskell runtime and `STM`:

 ```haskell